NoWorries/chrome-figma-ui-mod/README.md

 * Increased the size of Library Analytics modal – instead of a narrow modal it now takes up the full viewport
 * Swap instance picker enlarged – reduce truncation

+**JS Bookmarklet**
+For anyone unable to install Chrome extensions, here is a [javascript bookmarklet](https://gist.github.com/NoWorries/5c1763d6ad2ec784366d23b0880ae666) you can use to export the Figma Analytics.

 **Donations**

 Hope that you find this useful, if you want to say thanks you can [buy me a coffee](https://www.buymeacoffee.com/joshdesignnz).